haithun/myCert/README.md

 is sent to the person requesting a certificate.

-As written `vcert` requires an invitation code to create an account.  this is also accomplished in the Django admin.
-Click the section that says "Invitations" under "Accounts", then click "Add invitation", provide an invitation code and the email to which it should be sent.
+As written, `vcert` requires an invitation code to create an account.
+This is accomplished in the Django admin.
+Click the section that says "Invitations" under "Accounts", then click "Add invitation", then provide an invitation code and the email to which it should be sent.
 Click "Save" and an email with the code will be sent.
-Anyone can use the code.
+Anyone can use the invitation code.
 In other words, it does not require the new user to use the email in the invitation to register.

+Happy CA-ing!

+@aviars